scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

     iris_view = SimpleCrossValidation()

-The ``SimpleCrossValidation`` class uses Iris data set's low level interface to load features into a numpy ``ndarray``, and generally prepare it for usage by sklearn.
+The ``SimpleCrossValidation`` class uses Iris data set's low-level interface to load features into a numpy ``ndarray``, and generally prepare it for usage by sklearn.
 In general, a View may be configurable (e.g. how to partition :math:`D` into training and testing sets) but this simple demonstration protocol does not require any parameters.